Akuli/python-tutorial/basics/editor-setup.md

 This category of text editors are usually professional grade pieces of software.
 They are mostly proprietary and paid.
 They have a steep learning curve because of how many features they have.
-These types of editors are generally not preferred in the beginning stage and is usually preferred when writing complex pieces of software.
+These types of editors are generally not preferred in the beginning stage.
+They are meant to be used for writing complex and large pieces of software.

 A few popular ones in this category are:
 - Visual Studio (Not be confused with *Visual Studio Code*) (Windows)